kazu-yamamoto/hs-sympo-2012/README.markdown

 > Let's pick some libraries from the Haskell Platform.
 If it is hard to do HPC
 > coverage for `base`, we can skip it.

+ - bytestring
+ - containers
+ - HUnit
+ - Parsec
  - process
- - HUnit
  - QuickCheck

- - Parsec (should we cover attoparsec, aeson?)
+maybe:

  - base

-> Kazu would like to add container and bytestring because they provide many pure APIs.

 ## Tests not suitable with doctest